-- Age Requirement: 62 - Service Requirement: Same as Special Early Retirement - Active Service Requirement: Same as Special Early Retirement - Amount: Described below
+- Age Requirement: 62 - Service Requirement: Same as Special Early Retirement - · Active Service Requirement: Same as Special Early Retirement - Amount: Described below. - For benefits accrued on and after January 1, 2014:

-Amount based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.
+Reductions based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.